Maaaartin/adb-ts/README_DOCS.md

 });
 ```

-In order to start adb server automatically path to adb must be specified.
+In order to start adb server automatically `adb` must be globally accessible or path to `adb` binary must be specified.

 ```ts
 import { Client } from 'adb-ts';